laosb/swift-log-sentry/README.md

 > **This is a maintained fork of [ericlewis/swift-log-sentry](https://github.com/ericlewis/swift-log-sentry).**
 >
-> This fork bumped up `sentry-cocoa` to 8.x and targets latest SwiftLog interface.
+> This fork bumped up `sentry-cocoa` to 8.x, targets latest SwiftLog interface and is now fully compatible with Swift 6 Language Mode.
 Library name is also updated to `LoggingSentry` to be more in-line with other SwiftLog backends.

 ## Features